top of page

 Sing's scrambled eggs

-At the "front-of-the-house” maître d’, Sol Hotchkiss, and hostess, Linda, greet and direct their onslaught of guests.
-The "busboys" pour water and bring bread, along with matzah, matzo, or matsoh--someone always complains about the menu spelling--as the wait staff hands out menus and hauls in orders.
+At the "front-of-the-house” maître d’, Sol Hotchkiss, and hostess, Linda, greet and direct the onslaught of guests.
+The "busboys" pour water and bring bread, along with matzah, matzo, or matsoh (someone always complains about the menu spelling) as the wait staff hands out menus and hauls in orders.

 Several more times the waitstaff repeatedly approach Sing, and Sing repeatedly responds,

 Finally, after the next exasperating request for manicotti, Sing grasps and flings the colossal skillet full of scrambled eggs.
-It sails through the steamy air and clubs the last, seemingly offensive and departing waiter behind the knees, who then, from his writhing position on the floor, meekly points to the chalkboard above Sing that mistakenly—or deliberately—broadcasts MANICOTTI.
+It sails through the steamy air and clubs the last—seemingly offensive—departing waiter behind the knees, who then, from his writhing position on the floor, meekly points to the chalkboard above Sing that mistakenly—or deliberately—broadcasts MANICOTTI.

-Not too long afterwards, everyone calms down and later that day for dinner, Ming makes and serves FISH OF THE DAY, and the sign is correct.
+Not too long afterwards, everyone calms down and later that day for dinner, Ming under the correct overhead sign, makes and serves FISH OF THE DAY.

 “What is this fish?”